Our Favorite Fall Recipes 2022

-- What we Americans think of as Shepherd’s Pie here in the US is actually Cottage Pie.
+Fun fact, what we Americans think of as Shepherd’s Pie here in the US is actually Cottage Pie.
 In the UK, home of the potato-topped casserole, a Shepherd’s Pie is made with lamb or mutton, hence the shepherd title, but a Cottage Pie can be made with beef, lentils, or beans.
 Now you know that this recipe is actually a Cottage Pie.
 But since we’re in America, we won’t hold it against Taka, we love him!

 Mom’s Kabocha Squash Soup

 Our beloved founders, Shinghi and Junghwa, are singularly minded in their appreciation for festive fall produce; they’re all about Kabocha Squash.

 For those of you who may not be familiar with this variety, it’s a Japanese winter squash that is much beloved by all who try it.
 Some are orange and some are dark green, which starkly contrasts with the vibrant, yellow-orange center, seriously it’s SO vibrant.
 We love!

 This soup is easy, nourishing, and just waiting for you to make it!
 You can top it with roasted seeds, homemade croutons, fresh herbs, or spicy pepper flakes.
 Just make sure you’ve got a thick slice of crusty bread to dip, cuz you’ll want it!

 - • 1 medium sized kabocha squash, seeded (about 3 to 4 pounds for the ½squash) I also prefer the green one

 - • 2 ½tablespoons extra virgin olive oil, divided